zy0266/esilv-mlops-crashcourse-24/lessons/00-intro/best-practices/best_practices_guide.md

 ```
 ├── .github                       <- Where we set up interactions with GitHub such as actions and templates
-├── .gitlab-ci.yml                <- Where we define a CI if we are using GitLab instead of GitHub
+├── .gitlab-ci.yml                <- Where we define a CI if we are using GitLab instead of GitHub(continouse integration)
 ├── docs                          <- Project documentation, often generated automatically by tools like `Sphinx` or `mkdocs`
 ├── config                        <- Config variables stored in yaml, toml or py files
 ├── lib                           <- Main Package.
 This is where the code lives.
 Sometimes it is also called `src`